openregister/registers-rfcs/content/metadata-log/index.md

 ### Parent

-The `parent` property works in a similar way as in Git's commits.
+The `parent` property works in a similar way as in Git commits.
 The intention is to explore a linked list structure instead of the ordered list implemented for the data log.